Metamorphosis (Hilary Duff album): Critical reception

+Accolades

 Metamorphosis was nominated at the Juno Awards of 2004 for International Album of the Year, but lost to 50 Cent's Get Rich or Die Tryin'.
 Duff won in the Best New Artist category at the 2004 World Music Awards and Favorite Female Artist at the 2004 Kids' Choice Awards, on top of that "Come Clean" was nominated for a MTV Video Music Award for Best Pop Video.
 Duff also won a TMF award for the "Fake ID Award" category.

 Commercial performance

-The album debuted at number two on the U.S. Billboard 200 (behind Mary J. Blige's Love & Life) with 203,000 copies sold in its first week of release.
+The album debuted at number two on the US Billboard 200 (behind Mary J. Blige's Love & Life) with 203,000 copies sold in its first week of release.
 Despite a 30% sales drop in its second week, during which it sold 131,000 copies, Metamorphosis peaked at number one on the chart for that week.
 It was certified platinum by the RIAA in three months, and two times platinum by the end of the year.
 In late November/early December, after Duff had appeared at the Macy's Thanksgiving Day Parade and sneak previews of the film Cheaper by the Dozen were held in select cities, Metamorphosis returned to the top five on the albums chart with a 132% sales increase over the previous week with 224,000 copies.
 In the Christmas shopping week, when the album was at number six on the Billboard 200, it sold 275,000 copies.
 It was the eighth best selling album of 2003 according to Nielsen SoundScan, selling 2.6 million copies, and it was certified four times platinum in October 2023.
 By September 2004, the album had sold 3.4 million copies in the United States.
 In August 2005, the release month of Duff's compilation album, Most Wanted, the album re-entered the Billboard 200.

 In Canada, the album reached the top spot in its first week of release.
 It was certified platinum four months after its release for sales of 100,000, and in December 2004 it was certified quadruple platinum for sales exceeding 500,000 copies.
 In Australia, the album was certified platinum for sales of 70,000; it was number seventy-four on the ARIA year-end chart.
 Metamorphosis debuted at number twenty-six in France, and peaked at number twenty-two a week later, remaining on the chart for thirty-nine weeks.
 As of July 27, 2014, the album has sold 3,961,000 million copies in the United States and more than 5 million copies worldwide.
 It is her best selling album to date.